threnjen/threnjen.github.io/_posts/2021-04-27-i_made_a_model_how_do_i_use_it_-_beginning_data_science_part_1.markdown

 mae
 ```

 You can also use RMSE, which is the Root Mean Squared Error.
 This one is a better metric to penalize BIG errors, meaning small errors in prediction score better than big errors in prediction.
-This takes each difference of prediction minus actual and squares it, sums all of those squares, then takes the square root of the sum.
+This takes each difference of prediction minus actual and squares it, takes the mean of the sum of those squares, then takes the square root of the mean.
 ```
 rmse = round(np.sqrt(mean_squared_error(y_test, test_predictions)), 2)
 rmse